HMS Levant (1813): Career

 Because Portugal was unable to maintain its neutrality on its (former) soil the Portuguese government compensated the United States for the loss of Levant.

+The Levant was mentioned as having conveyed fugitive slaves to be resettled on Trinidad.
+(Note: Within Enclosure 8 to Erving.
+Memorandum of a gentleman of respectability at Bermuda, dated 21 May 1815 "a few that were shipped to the island of Trinidad, in His Majesty's Ship, The Levant; and such as have enlisted in the Colonial Marines.")
+They were disembarked on 27 May 1815.
+(Note: 'The initial Merikins arrived in Trinidad on May 27, 1815 (88 on the HMS Levant) and July 5, 1815 (and 58 on the HMS Carron)...
+November 27, 1815 [saw the] arrival of [the third group, via HMS Carron again, of] 65 ...
+The fourth and largest group of settlers arrived on August 20, 1816 with 411 men.')

+A court martial was held on board the Akbar at Halifax, Nova Scotia, on 28 June 1815.
+The officers and men of the Cyane and Levant were acquitted for the surrender of their ships, and were praised for their gallant defence.

+The Levant arrived in Plymouth on 23 August 1815.

 Captain John Sheridan commanded Levant from June 1815 until she was laid up in Chatham in November that year.

 Fate

 Levant was intended to be repaired and returned to service in August 1820, but this was not carried out and she was broken up by 9 October 1820.
 Her captured ensign was on display at Mahan Hall at the U.S. Naval Academy, but was removed on 27 February 2018 for preservation.